Simplificatedd/SISS_HFC2025/README.md

 # SISS_HFC2025
-Submission for Hack For Cities 2025Singapore Institute of Social Sciences
+Submission for Hack For Cities 2025
+Team Name: Singapore Institute of Social Sciences